-The furnishing firm William Watt of Grafton Street, London, was one of a multitude of small scale, mid-range, upholstery and cabinet making businesses located in the Tottenham Court Road area of London in the second half of the nineteenth century.
+The furnishing firm William Watt of Grafton Street, London, was one of a multitude of small scale, mid-range, upholstery and cabinet making businesses located in the Tottenham Court Road area of London in the mid-nineteenth century.

 Founded in 1857, Watt is best known for its long association with the architect and designer Edward William Godwin (1833-1886), many of whose most popular furniture designs were made by the firm, and it is on these pieces that William Watt’s modern reputation rests.